V-League (Philippines): Launch and inaugural season

 The PVL became a professional league starting the 2021 season which meant collegiate and amateur teams can no longer take part.
 Hence in October 2022, Sports Vision relaunched the collegiate conferences of the PVL and Spikers' Turf as a separate league – the V-League.
 Twelve teams are set to compete in the men's division and eight teams in the women's tournament.

+Visayas expansion

+On March 21, 2025, V-League Visayas was first announced as a regional counterpart for Visayas-based teams.
+Its inaugural season is set to begin in July of that year.